Sub-processors

 Transfers outside the EEA

-Where a sub-processor operates outside the European Economic Area, the transfer relies on the EU Commission's Standard Contractual Clauses and — where the counterparty is established in the United States — the EU-US Data Privacy Framework.
-Sigill.ai itself is established in Norway (EEA) and runs its primary application data plane inside the EU.
+Where a sub-processor operates outside the European Economic Area, the transfer relies on the EU Commission's Standard Contractual Clauses and — where the counterparty is established in the United States — the EU-US Data Privacy Framework. sigill.ai is operated by Sigill AS, organisation number 937 798 970, established in Norway (EEA) with registered office at Arne Garborgs veg 21, 7071 Trondheim, Norway.
+The primary application data plane runs inside the EU.

 What is not a sub-processor